 A look back to the previous greats to run in this one at Ayr wouldn’t be complete without a mention of Golden Cygnet.
 Having an excellent record for a novice coming into the contest, Golden Cygnet had come into the race on the back of a 15 length win at the 1978 Cheltenham Supreme Novices’ Hurdle, but his career was cut short in untimely fashion.
 A horse praised by his trainer Vincent O’Brien as the best hurdler he had ever seen, he unfortunately met his demise after failing to lift his front legs high enough at the last hurdle of the race, when he look certain to win.
 The injuries he sustained proved fatal.

-Looking at the winners between the years 2000 and 2019, it is clear to see that in recent years the top-weighted horses have not been as successful as they had been in previous years.
-From the chart below you can see that 75% of the winners were carrying between 10 and 11 stone in weight (10-01 to 10-13 to be more specific).
+Looking at the winners between the years 2000 and 2022, it is clear to see that in recent years the top-weighted horses have not been as successful as they had been in previous years.
+From the chart below you can see that over 72% of the winners were carrying between 10 and 11 stone in weight (10-00 to 10-13 to be more specific).
 This possibly shows that carrying over 11 stone seriously hampers a horse’s chances of success.
 While on the other side, horses who are not penalised as much by the handicapper are maybe not strong enough to claim top spot.
-You can see from the chart below the trend during the first two decades of this century.
+You can see from the chart below the trend since the turn of this century.